 Night Cruize LEDs

 Admittedly, watching the robot go to work at nighttime is a pretty cool scene, and it does allow you to see where piles of dirt are accumulated whenever the robot goes nearby, but other than that, it serves no purpose.
-Even the paperwork tells you not to worry if the lights aren’t working; they do absolutely nothing to increase cleaning performance and underwater maneuverability.
+Paperwork tells you not to worry if the lights aren’t working; they do nothing to increase cleaning performance and underwater maneuverability.

 Verdict: Should I Get the Pentair 360228 Kreepy Krauly Racer?